Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added ``CONTRIBUTING.md`` file.

+Documentation

+  * Added example of setting up a NearestNeighborServiceServer with live-reload enabled and how to add/process incremental ingests.

 Tools / Scripts

   * Added CLI script for hash code generation and output to file.
-This script is primarilly for support of LSHNearestNeighborsIndex live-reload functionality.
+This script is primarilly for support of LSHNearestNeighborIndex live-reload functionality.

   * Added script for asynchronously computing classifications on descriptors